APNIC-Labs/draft-kskroll-sentinel/README.md

    detect whether resolvers support this sentinel mechanism.
-Note that the test is "Is there a key with this KeyID in the resolver's current trust store for the DNS root", not "Is there any key with this KeyID in the trust store", nor "What a key with this KeyID used to validate this query?".
+Note that the test is "Is there a key with this KeyID in the resolver's current trust store for the DNS root", not "Is there any key with this KeyID in the trust store", nor "Was a key with this KeyID used to validate this query?".
 [This is still an active discussion on the DNSOP list ]